 Generally, for each ton of capacity, air source heat pumps are about $3,000 less to install than geothermal heat pumps.

 How much it will cost you is a question that can only be answered with an in-home appointment from a contractor.
-The Better Business Bureau recommends that you seek a minimum of three estimates from area professionals to ensure you strike a balance between quality work at a reasonable price.
-If you'd like to know the cost in your area, click here for three free estimates from licensed contractors in your area.
+The Better Business Bureau recommends you seek a minimum of three estimates from area professionals to ensure you strike a balance between quality work at a reasonable price.
+If you'd like to know the cost in your area, click here for three free estimates from licensed contractors.

 There are many pros when it comes to upgrading to a geothermal heating system, and they usually outweigh the cons:

-- Low Operating Cost – geothermal heat pump cost tends to be lower than conventional heating systems by anywhere from $400 to $1,400 per year.
-Despite spending a little more initially, geothermal heating ends up paying back in around five years.
+- Low operating cost – geothermal heat pump cost tends to be lower than conventional heating systems by anywhere from $400 to $1,400 per year.
+Despite spending more initially, geothermal heating ends up paying back in around five years.

-- Environmental Impact – geothermal heat pumps cost less and they have less of an effect on the environment.
-Open loop systems reduce emissions by up to 40% while making little environmental impact otherwise.
+- Environmental impact – geothermal heat pumps cost less and they have less of an effect on the environment.
+Open loop systems reduce emissions by up to 40 percent while making little environmental impact otherwise.

 - Reliability – geothermal systems can last anywhere from 20 to 50 years.
 When located away from harsh elements, the heat pumps themselves are known to last for much more than 20 years.

-- Easy Retrofitting – geothermal heat pumps and geothermal systems are easy to integrate with older systems without the hassle of complicated duckwork or replacement of parts.
+- Easy retrofitting – geothermal heat pumps and geothermal systems are easy to integrate with older systems without the hassle of complicated ductwork or replacement of parts.

 You may also need permits to dig trenches and wells, so check with your local public utility company before starting any project.
 There are a variety of geothermal heating systems though, so choosing the right system will reduce these disadvantages.
-Before making a decision consider the many advantages of geothermal heating.
+Before making a decision consider the many advantages of geothermal heating and speak with contractors.

-QualitySmith’s simple & free service will provide you with geothermal heat pump cost estimates from your area’s top-rated central air conditioning contractors.
+QualitySmith’s simple and free service will provide you with geothermal heat pump cost estimates from your area’s top-rated central air conditioning contractors.